NacirChahine/news-ai-advance/README.md

 News Advance supports integration with [Ollama](https://ollama.ai/) for advanced AI analysis using local large language models (LLMs).
 This integration provides:

-- Enhanced article summarization (fallback when ML model not used)
+- Enhanced article summarization (fallback when ML model is not used)
 - More nuanced sentiment analysis
 - Advanced political bias detection
 - Key insights extraction from articles